PostHog/posthog.com/contents/product-engineers/best-customer-retention-metrics.md

 Developed in the early-2000s and popularized by an article in _[Harvard Business Review](https://hbr.org/2003/12/the-one-number-you-need-to-grow)_, the Net Promoter Score continues to be a very popular way of measuring customer loyalty.
 It’s based on one question: ‘How likely are you to recommend [company/product/service] to a friend or colleague on a scale of 0 to 10?’Customers are then put into one of three buckets.

 * **Promoters**, who gave a score of 9 or 10, are loyal enthusiasts and very likely to recommend you.

 * **Passives**, who gave a score of 7 or 8, aren’t super happy or unhappy but are also unlikely to promote your business.

 * **Detractors**, those who rated you between 0 and 6, could potentially damage your business through word-of-mouth.

 As you might imagine from a metric that relies on people answering a single question, the NPS is both alluring and [shaky](https://www.wsj.com/articles/the-dubious-management-fad-sweeping-corporate-america-11557932084).
 Alluring because, amongst a sea of often confusing data points it can seemingly provide clarity.
 But shaky because, well, a single data point isn’t enough to go on.
 As a result, it’s important to combine it with other metrics, including user surveys and interviews, to really understand what’s going on.

-### How is it useful?
+### Why is it useful?

-Pretty much all subscription-based businesses should be measuring their NPS as customer satisfaction is a key driver of churn.
-This is especially true for e-commerce businesses – if your online store is poorly designed and hard to use, your chances of repeat business will plummet.
+Because it's an easy to understand, qualitative indicator of retention, and a simple way of measuring whether the changes you're making to your product to improve retention will be successful.
+If your NPS improve over time you can be reasonably confident retention should improve as well.

 ![NPS survey](https://res.cloudinary.com/dmukukwp6/image/upload/v1710055416/posthog.com/contents/images/blog/nps-csat-ces/nps-survey.png)

-This isn’t the most useful metric for very early-stage startups.
-NPS relies on having a large number of established customers to provide meaningful data.
-CSAT and CES scores, however, are very useful metrics for early-stage startups.
-More on those a little lower down.
+That said, this isn’t the most useful metric for very early-stage startups.
+NPS relies on having a large number of established customers to provide meaningful data, and scores from brand new users are less reliable and useful than those from people who have been using your product for a long time.

 ### How to calculate your NPS